clementjumel/plathon/README.md

 and simply run the command `pytest` at the root of this repository.

 ### Contributing
-If you want to contribute to this repository, make sure you run the test (running the command `pytest`) before pushing anything.
+If you want to contribute to this repository, make sure you run the tests (running the command `pytest`) before pushing anything.

 Furthermore, we use `pre-commit` to run a variety of sanity checks and Black and Flake8's reformatting before committing anything.
-Therefore, if you want to contribute, please download `pre-commit` (e.g. `pip install pre-commit`) and install it on this repository through `pre-commit install` run at the root of this repository. `pre-commit`'s configuration file is `/.pre-commit-config.yaml`.
+Therefore, if you want to contribute, please download `pre-commit` (e.g. `pip install pre-commit`) and install it on this repository through `pre-commit install` run at the root of this repository, then, `pre-commit` will run its checks before each commit. `pre-commit`'s configuration file is `/.pre-commit-config.yaml`.